airbytehq/airbyte/docs/understanding-airbyte/cdc.md

 - The modifications you are trying to capture must be made using `DELETE`/`INSERT`/`UPDATE`.
 For example, changes made from `TRUNCATE`/`ALTER` won't appear in logs and therefore in your destination.
 - There are database-specific limitations.
 See the documentation pages for individual connectors for more information.
 - The records produced by `DELETE` statements only contain primary keys.
 All other data fields are unset.
-- For `Incremental | Append + Dedupe` sync modes, records produced by `DELETE` will be removed from the final table during dedupelication.
+- For `Append + Dedupe` destination sync modes, records produced by `DELETE` will be removed from the final table during dedupelication, if the destination supports it.
 To retain these records in the final table, use `Incremental | Append` sync mode.
 Records produced by `DELETE` will be still be accessible in the `airbyte_internal` schema.

 ## Current Support